Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Experimental data

 Figure \ref{fig07_Cu3_CO_tip} (c) shows the experimental STM (left) and AFM (right) images of graphene using a trimer tip with the COFI portrait \cite{Welker2012,Hofmann2014,Emmrich2015} of the tip in the inset of the AFM data.
 The data shows that the trimer tip is indeed sufficiently inert to allow for atomic imaging in both STM and AFM modes.
 Although graphite is a lubricant and two graphene layers even show superlubricity \cite{Dienwiebel2004}, single atom metal tips form strong bonds to graphene \cite{Ondracek2011}.
-The strong attraction can lead to unstable imaging and even to ripping the graphene layer off the surface and covering the tip as discussed in the appendix in section \ref{subsec:Combined STM and AFM with reactive single atom metal tips}.
+The formation of a strong bond between the metal tip and the graphene leads to rehybridization of the sp$^2$ bonds in graphene to sp$^3$ \cite{Perez2022} to unstable imaging and even to ripping the graphene layer off the surface and covering the tip (see experimental data in the appendix in section \ref{subsec:Combined STM and AFM with reactive single atom metal tips}).
 Just as metal trimers on surfaces are much less reactive than monomers \cite{Berwanger2020}, trimer tips show much less short range attraction than single atom metal tips and thus enable stable imaging of graphene on SiC.
 The AFM image appears inverted with respect to the STM image, as the carbon atoms attract the reactive tip and attraction leads to a more negative frequency shift that is displayed dark.

 Figure \ref{fig07_Cu3_CO_tip} (d) displays the experimental STM (left) and AFM (right) images of graphene using a CO terminated tip, again with the COFI portrait of the tip in the inset of the AFM data.
 The STM data shows maxima at the centers of the hexagons as discussed below while the AFM data shows an image of graphene that resembles the total charge density of graphene as expected for a tip that interacts by Pauli repulsion.